On this page:

 Above: Two children fishing at Barwon (Parwan) Heads Estuary

-The existing Strategy provides guidance on who manages what part of Victoria's waterways and guides how decisions are made about where money is invested to help care for them.
-The Strategy promoted a program of activities for improving waterways.
+The existing strategy provides guidance on who manages what part of Victoria's waterways and guides how decisions are made about where money is invested to help care for them.
+The strategy promoted a program of activities for improving waterways.

 It guided 10 regional-level waterway strategies across the state.
 Victoria's water management agencies oversee these strategies.